 The items will be on display without benefit of a label in order to challenge your knowledge.
 However, a key with a description of each item and how it was used will be provided for those interested.
 Come out and see if you “lived” a former life or are familiar with the tools of yesteryear.

 Find information about Girl Scout badge on our

 The Matthews Heritage Museum was voted the Best Local Museum in the 2017 Charlotte Media Group Contest, run in the South Charlotte Weekly, Union County Weekly and Matthews-Mint Hill Weekly.
 The Museum won in 2016, making this our second year to receive the award!

 The Historic Landmarks Commission has developed a video explaining the significance of the Outen Pottery and its potential for Matthews's future.

 View the video featuring Dan Morrill.

-Read the latest issue of Foundations, MHF newsletter.
+Read the Fall 2017 issue of Foundations, MHF newsletter.